getwax/bls-wallet/README.md

 An Ethereum Layer 2 smart contract wallet that uses [BLS signatures](https://en.wikipedia.org/wiki/BLS_digital_signature) and aggregated transactions to reduce gas costs.

+You can watch a full end-to-end demo of the project [here](https://www.youtube.com/watch?v=MOQ3sCLP56g)

 ## Components

 See each component's directory `README` for more details.